mobilies/HockeySDK-iOS/README.md

 #### 3.2.2 Source Integration Options

-Alternatively you can integrate the SDK by source if you want to do any modifications or want a different feature set.
+Alternatively you can integrate the SDK by source if you want to do modifications or want a different feature set.
 The following entry will integrate the SDK:

 ```ruby
 pod "HockeySDK-Source"